-Hikone City on the east coast of Lake Biwa is a great destination for a historical, cultural, and scenic rich short trip away from the big cities.
-Even if you only have half a day, you can still have so much fun at the national treasure Hikone Castle and the surrounding township.
+Hikone City on the east coast of Lake Biwa in Shiga Prefecture is a great destination for a historical, cultural, and scenic rich short trip away from the big cities.
+Even if you only have half a day, you can still have much fun at the national treasure Hikone Castle and the surrounding township.
 But we recommend planning a two-day trip for more time to explore exciting attractions in other parts of the city.

-Below is a list of attractions that we reckon might be worthwhile for you to visit.
+Below is a list of attractions we reckon might be worthwhile for you to visit.
 Check them out and start planning!

 - Hikone City Tourist Information Center (彦根市観光案内所)